muniekK/findMySelf/README.md

 ## Final thought :

-Oh... and i forgot, considering my programming skill and knowledge, this project is lack of security and other things that i don't know.
-The information might be accessible to other peoples (but i don't think someone has time for this, they are more busy with other 'big thing').
-Just use a fake name if you concern, no one need to know who you are, but be sincere to yourself...
 I created this first for myself and a group of peoples around me.
 And we don't mind much about privacy.
 Also, we don't expose enough to worry about the security.
 So if security is a concern, please use something not relative to you, but be sincere to yourself about the survey.

 What i wrote up here is just an presentation: nothing much with what i want to say.
 Word is not enough for the meaning of this project.
 You will be suprised, if you do it sincerely.
 "Play" it and you will see...